 Web Content Accessibility Guidelines (WCAG) recommend avoiding using images that include text.
 Sometimes certain text such as logos or brand names are necessary, in which case alternative text (alt text) should be used.
-Alt text ensures that assistive technology can read what images represent.
+Alt text ensures that assistive technology can read what images represent, view this article on how to write alt text to learn more.
 Web accessibility also includes how a website is translated across different devices; images can be shrunk down quite small on mobile and the words within the image would potentially be too small to read.
 Similarly, if images have text embedded and a translation tool is used, the image’s text won’t be translated.

 2. Use high quality photos that make an impact

 Use high quality photos that accurately represent your organization.
 Visitors should be able to get a feel for who you are through pictures; you can achieve this by using original photos instead of creative commons.
 Providing your photographer with our website photography guidelines will assist them in taking the perfect website photos.
 It can also be beneficial to add captions to photos when they require extra context.